SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 | RepairRequest | Cycles through the available repair options. |

 Beside controlling the pitstop settings from the button box, most of the settings are also available as actions, which can be bound to external event sources.
 See the list of [actions](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#actions) for more information.

+Note: Be careful, when you change pitstop settings while Jona is active, the Race Engineer will at least be very confused.
+There is one notable exception, if Jona has planned and prepared a pitstop, but this pitstop has not been carried out yet, every change to the pitstop settings using the "Pitstop" mode will be recognized and taken into account by Jona in the *rFactor 2* simulation.

 With the plugin parameter *assistantCommands* you can supply a list of the commands you want to trigger, when the "Assistant" mode is active.
 Only unary controller functions are allowed here.